How Do I Challenge a Will in Rogers County Probate Court?

 You can base your challenge on several grounds, such as:

-• Mental Capacity: Arguing that the decedent was not mentally competent to make a will at the time it was executed.
+• Mental Capacity: Arguing that the decedent was not mentally competent to make a will at the time of its execution.

 • Undue Influence or Coercion: Suggesting that the decedent was pressured or manipulated into making the will.

-• Fraud or Forgery: Claiming that the will presented is not genuine or was altered.
+• Fraud or Forgery: Claiming that the will is not genuine or has alterations.

-• Improper Execution: Showing that the will does not meet Oklahoma’s legal standards for valid execution, which include being signed by the decedent and witnessed properly.
+• Improper Execution: Showing that the will does not meet Oklahoma’s legal standards for valid execution, which include a true signature by the decedent and witnessed properly.

 Legal Process and Trial